Code-Institute-Submissions/crockpot/readme.md

 11. As a site user, I want to be able to save my favourite recipes so they are easier to look up when I next want to cook them.
 12. As a site user, I want to be able to search the communal database for recipes based on various criteria if I am looking for a specific recipe.
 13. As a site user, I want to be able to access the website from both mobile and desktop browsers so I can access the website from any of my devices.
+14. As a site user, I want to be able to log out of the site when I am finished using it.
-14. As a site user (me), I want to be able to search the communal database for recipes based on what ingredients I have.
+15. As a site user (me), I want to be able to search the communal database for recipes based on what ingredients I have.
-15. As a site user (me), I want to be able to generate a shopping list from the recipes I have selected.
+16. As a site user (me), I want to be able to generate a shopping list from the recipes I have selected.

 #### Scope Plane
 After establishing my main aims, I re-did the _Code Institute_ task manager mini project on the Backend Development module to see what features that would be realistic to implement within the time constraints of this project.
 I used this along with my user stories to compile a list of “must-have” features and “nice-to-have” features to include on my website.
 I added my requirement that the site should generate a shopping list to the “nice-to-have” list as I wasn’t sure if I would have enough time to implement it.